 Here at CGNET we’re big fans of the Center for Internet Security (CIS) and their CIS Controls.
-As we wrote here, organizations can leverage the CIS Controls to construct a right-sized security program.
+Organizations can leverage the CIS Controls to construct a right-sized security program.
 But wait!
 There’s more! (as they say in the infomercials).
 Organizations that leverage the CIS Controls that CIS considers “basic cyber hygiene”

 Don’t take my word for it.
 CIS said this in a blog post.
 In other words, if you leverage the CIS Controls, even at just the basic level, you’ve set up a pretty solid security posture for your organization.
 OK.
 So how do you do it?
 Grab some popcorn and read on.
 (Side note: you’ll have to make your own.
 Free popcorn has been killed by the coronavirus pandemic.)